 Do you ever wonder why your dog adores ear rubs?
 The answer to your dog’s bliss goes deeper than you may think.
 Learn more and get tips for giving your dog the ultimate ear massage.

 Your dog wants you to know something.
 Although the way to his heart is through his stomach (and of course, spending time with you!), there’s a good chance it’s also through his ears.
 You’ve seen the signs when you rub your dog’s ears, his eyes close in contentment, and may even fall asleep — he’s in doggie bliss.

-You know what to do now….
-Stretch your fingers, find a comfy spot, and give your dog a nice long ear rub – you will both enjoy it greatly!
+Next up, stretch your fingers, find a comfy spot, and give your dog a nice long ear rub – you will both enjoy it!